 4. Never Slam on the Brakes

 There is nothing scarier than having your car skid on snow or ice and you’re left struggling to bring your car under control.

 The key to safe winter driving is learning how to use your brakes effectively.
-When approaching an intersection or a stop sign, try to take off your foot from the gas ahead of time.
+When approaching an intersection or a stop sign, try to take your foot off the gas ahead of time.